hello, i'm alya.

 My name is Alya Abourezk (AH-lee-yuh A-burr-esk).
 I'm a South Dakotan turned Bostonian, proud Syrian and daughter of immigrant parents, book-worm, bike rider, tea & coffee enthusiast, and travel junkie.
 Beginning with my flight at 6 months old, I have traveled to over 30+ countries and have seen some of the greatest cities in the world.

-I'm currently in my 4th year at Northeastern University pursuing my B.S in Architecture with minors in International Relations and Urban Studies.
+I'm currently in my 4th year at Northeastern University pursuing my B.S in Architecture with minors in International Relations.

 When I'm not huddled around my laptop in studio, you can usually find me huddled around my laptop at home, in the kitchen pretending to be a master-chef, or wandering around cities or within buildings (see photo on left).